Canon 1D X Mark II vs Panasonic S1H

 |Sony A9 II||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the S1H offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX Mark II does not offer wifi capability.
+In contrast, the 1DX Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The S1H is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.